Sing Street: Release

 In February 2014, it was announced that FilmNation Entertainment had been selected to sell international rights to the film.
-In May 2014, it was announced The Weinstein Company had acquired U.S distribution rights to the film, for $3 million.
+In May 2014, it was announced The Weinstein Company had acquired U.S. distribution rights to the film, for $3 million.

-The film had its world premiere at the Sundance Film Festival on 24 January 2016.
+Sing Street had its world premiere at the Sundance Film Festival on 24 January 2016.
 The film screened at the Dublin Film Festival on 18 February 2016, and at South by Southwest on 11 March 2016.
-The film was released in Ireland on 17 March, and in the United Kingdom on 20 May 2016.
+The film was released by Lionsgate in Ireland on 17 March and in the United Kingdom on 20 May 2016.
 It was released in the United States on 15 April 2016.

 Home media

-The film was released on DVD and Blu-ray on 8 August 2016.
+The film was released on DVD and Blu-ray in the United Kingdom on 8 August 2016.

 Reception

 Box office

-Sing Street grossed $13.6 million.
+Sing Street grossed $13.6 million worldwide.

-In the United States, the film made $63,573 from five theatres in its opening weekend, an average of $13,796 per venue.
+In the United States, the film made $63,573 from five theatres on its opening weekend, an average of $13,796 per venue.